 3 flatbed freight shipping tips.

 The list of products hauled by flatbed is long and diverse, everything from construction material to airplane wings.
 When you consider the trailer variations needed to move this assorted freight, finding the right truck may seem like a challenge - flatbed shipments do require special attention to detail.
 No worries though, we'll help you figure out what you need to consider.
-You'll have that flatbed shipment on the road in no time.
+You'll have that flatbed load on the road in no time.

-What commodities are you shipping?
+What commodities are you hauling?

 Flatbed freight needs to be secured.
 Your carrier will need to know what you're shipping to ensure they have the right accessories for your product.
+Some shipments may require chains while others require ratchet straps.
+By ensuring the carrier knows what you are hauling, you can help them prepare.

 Is the product new or used?
 What is the cargo's value?